arthurbortolini95/prompts/README.md

 - Use placeholders where customization is expected
 - Add context when necessary but avoid overloading with details
 - Prefer Markdown format for readability
+- Use descriptive filenames (e.g., `debugging-react.md`)
+- Keep prompts **clear, concise, and reusable**
+- Submit a pull request with a short description of your addition